 1. Scope

-This Standard itemizes software programming language vulnerabilities to be avoided in the development of systems where assured behaviour is required for security, safety, mission-critical and business-critical software.
+This Standard itemizes programming language vulnerabilities to be avoided in the development of systems where assured behaviour is required for security, safety, mission-critical and business-critical software.
 In general, this guidance is applicable to the software developed, reviewed, or maintained for any application.

-This Standard documents how the vulnerabilities described in the language-independent writeup, ISO/IEC 24772-1, are manifested in Fortran and provides mechanisms to avoid them.
+This document explains how the vulnerabilities described in the language-independent writeup, ISO/IEC 24772-1:2024 “Programming languages -- Avoiding vulnerabilities in programming languages -- Part 1: “Language-independent catalogue of vulnerabilities”, manifested in Fortran and documents mechanisms that can be used to avoid the vulnerabilities.

 2. Normative references